 Selling bandwidth is a good business created by the emergence of new telecommunication technologies.
 Investors putting their capital in building telecom infrastructures get a chance to recover their investment by selling bandwidth to their customers.
-Bangladesh government has recently approved a proposal to sign agreement with its neighbor India to share the bandwidth of the submarine fiber optic cable system.
+Bangladesh government has recently approved a proposal to sign an agreement with its neighbor India to share the bandwidth of the submarine fiber optic cable system.
 For sharing the bandwidth, India will pay 1.2 million US dollars annually.

-Development of modern telecom infrastructures and delivery of high speed broadband services to the North-eastern states of India is a concern for India’s telecommunication planning and implementation Authorities.
+Development of modern telecom infrastructures and delivery of high-speed broadband services to the North-eastern states of India is a concern for India’s telecommunication planning and implementation Authorities.
 Having most of the landing stations located in its geographical southern and western states, laying optical fiber cables all the way to its eastern region is a tedious task.
-Delivery of high speed services to these states through Microwave communication links will not yield quality.
+Delivery of high-speed services to these states through Microwave communication links will not yield quality.
 Network connectivity to international gateways through the nearest submarine landing point will be the best practical solution for India.

-Through the earnings Bangladesh’s foreign currency reserve will swell up further.
-On the other hand, India will be benefitted from the deal, as the country would have to spent a huge amount of money had its north-eastern states brought the submarine cable from either from the South or Westen states.
+Through the earnings, Bangladesh’s foreign currency reserve will swell up further.
+On the other hand, India will be benefitted from the deal, as the country would have to spend a huge amount of money had its north-eastern states brought the submarine cable from either from the South or Westen states.
 Bangladesh has been connected with SEA-ME-WE 4 submarine fiber optic cable network that stretches from France to Singapore.

 The work on SEA-ME-WE 5 is underway, and it will be finished by December next year, which will further enhance Bangladesh’s potential to sell the bandwidth after meeting its domestic requirements.